We have all been in situations that make us feel anxious, frazzled, confused, and panic-stricken.

 Staying Grounded Does Not Mean Fighting For Control

 Once upon a time I used to be completely dumbfounded and annoyed by those who breezed through life, seemingly impervious and infallible to the thousands of little dramas that arise daily.

 I used to wonder whether this cool serenity displayed by certain types of people was a result of luck: perhaps they were just born as impenetrably-tranquil-demi-gods who were always, somehow, in control of life 100% of the time?

-My belief that being grounded stems from being “in control” has led me down some pretty painful paths.
+My mistaken belief that being grounded stems from being “in control” has led me down some pretty hairy paths.
 Eventually, after a lot of self-imposed anxiety, I learned that the key to grounding yourself doesn’t lie in controlling yourself, other people, or situations, but letting everything flow its natural course.

 On the other hand, the more you accept a situation as it is – without trying to change it in any way, or change yourself in any way – the easier it is to remain centered and whole.